Constants of motion in stationary axisymmetric gravitational fields: Introduction

-The aim of this work is to answer the analogous question in Newtonian gravity.
+The subject of the present article is a systematic approach towards resolving such conflicts and elucidating the relation between the no-hair theorem and integrability of motion in the Newtonian regime.
 We use a direct approach \citep{Hietarinta1987} to systematically search for a nontrivial constant polynomial in the momenta.
 This approach consists of directly solving the Killing equations and certain integrability conditions.
 In section \ref{sec:QuadraticInvariantsKT} we show that the constant in the Euler and Lagrange two-center problems is the \textit{unique quadratic constant} for motion around a stationary axisymmetric massive object with equatorial reflection symmetry.
-In section \ref{sec:GeneralizedNoetherSym} this constant is shown to be Noether-related.
+Although this result is implicit in other work (cf. \citealt{Kalnins2009,Kalnins2010,Kalnins2012}) no explicit proof of uniqueness\footnote{The advantage of the derivation in \cite{Will2009}, based on a multipole expansion, is that it establishes uniqueness among all stationary axisymmetric potentials, but this uniqueness is restricted to invariants constructed from a certain combination of the linear or angular momentum and position vectors.} existed in the literature prior to that of \cite{Will2009}.
+The merits of the systematic procedure outlined here are that it provides a complete proof (as it involves no assumptions regarding separability or the form of the quadratic constant) and that it is generalizable to more complicated systems with higher-order Killing tensors, as illustrated in subsequent sections.
+In section \ref{sec:GeneralizedNoetherSym} the quadratic constant is shown to be Noether-related.
 In section \ref{sec:QuarticInvariantsKT} we consider the next natural generalization, a constant \textit{quartic} in the momenta.
 Using the direct approach, we show that \textit{no such constant exists} for stationary axisymmetric vacuum potentials in Newtonian gravity.

-Conclusions are given in section \ref{sec:summary}.
+Extrapolating these uniqueness and non-existence theorems into the relativistic regime provides highly suggestive evidence in favour of the conjecture that a stationary axisymmetric vacuum spacetime is integrable if and only if it belongs to the Kerr (or Kerr-de Sitter) class.
+Besides the theoretical implications, this is important from an onservational/astronomical point of view.
+For example, this conjecture is a working assumption of a number of articles discussing astrophysical tests of the Kerr black hole solution \citep{Apostolatos2009,Lukes2010,Lukes2010a,CONTOPOULOS2011}.
+Conclusions, and a discussion of this matter, are given in section \ref{sec:summary}.